nandyamit/Git-Recruit/README.md

-# GitHub Candidate Search Application
+# GitHub Recuriter

 ## Description
-The GitHub Candidate Search Application is a web-based tool that helps employers find potential candidates by leveraging the GitHub API.
+Git Recuriter is a web-based tool that helps employers find potential candidates by leveraging the GitHub API.
 The application allows users to browse through GitHub profiles, save interesting candidates, and manage a list of potential recruits.

 ## Features
 - Random GitHub user discovery